semillie/future-vehicle-analysis/vehicle_03_required/README.md

 ## 3. Vehicle Requirement Research

 Here I sort the data based on all the requirements that were listed.
-I could do this based off of the truck datatable that I made, but thought it would be more fun to do a WHERE clause with multiple operators.
+I could do this based off of the truck data-table that I made but thought it would be more fun to do a WHERE clause with multiple operators.

 -----
 ```